 “…National literatures became a central terrain for claims to national existence; very little literary content could be imagined without a reference, direct or indirect, to the historical specificities of the national space.”Pascale Cassanova, Combative Literatures

 Jim Pascual Agustin’s How to Make a Salagubang Helicopter & other poems (San Anselmo Press, 2018) comprises 60 poems spread across four parts.
-The volume has received international recognition, having been awarded the Gabo Prize in Winter/Spring of 2017.
+The poem Danica Mae has been awarded the Gabo Prize in Winter/Spring of 2017.
 An aerial survey of all sixty poems will show that Agustin continues to work within the modernist tradition, which is consistent with his earlier works, particularly, Wings of Smoke, which The Onslaught Press published in 2017.

 Agustin’s modernist poetics have always involved various languages and spaces of resistance.
 How to Make a Salagubang Helicopter exposes the poet’s personal and political commitments more clearly, and this sixty-strong collection will likely stand the test of time as it resists silencing and co-optation.
 Committed writing involves risks, and Agustin willingly faces these risks as he translates his memories, experiences, and politics at a depth worthy of both ordinary and critical reading.